kealanheena/its_a_date/README.md

   - should render 2 select tags
   - should render 6 option tags
   - should render submit button
+  - should call setCuisines function when clicked on submit button

 - App:
+  - Shallow App:
     - should render a div
     - should render the Form Component
+  - Mounted App:
+    - should have default state as Chinese for person one and two
+    - should change the state when options is change
+    - should change the state when options is change

 #### Unit Tests